 Many original Gothic pieces can be found inside the Diocese Museum and in similar museums around Barcelona.
 Plans for the original structure of the basilica have been found in old documents, and are also on display.
 The church itself is a beautiful reminder of the past as well as a magnificent architectural piece for the future.

 When visiting Barcelona, religious structures and artwork may not be at the top of your places to visit.
 However, we encourage you to experience the Basilica of La Mercè Barcelona’s unique and beautiful structure.
-It is a true one-of-a-kind masterpiece.
-To see this Basilica up close, join us on the Free Barcelona Walking Tour, or the Free Barcelona Bike Tour
+The magnificent structure represents a unique rare scenic achievement.
+You can witness the Basilica during our Free Barcelona Walking Tour or the Free Barcelona Bike Tour